 Now, after more than four years of litigation, the victims of the attack are hoping to get justice—not against the gang that attacked them, but by suing the private company that ran their prison.

-In a trial starting Monday, the inmates are arguing that CoreCivic (formerly known as Corrections Corporation of America), one of the largest private-prison companies in the country, cut staff to dangerously low levels in order to maximize its profits.
-Its prison, the Idaho Correctional Center, was so understaffed at the time of the attack, the inmates say, that guards essentially let violent gangs take over sections of the facility.
+In a trial starting Monday, the inmates are arguing that CoreCivic (formerly known as Corrections Corporation of America), one of the largest private prison companies in the country, cut staff to dangerously low levels in order to maximize their profits.
+Their prison, the Idaho Correctional Center, was so understaffed at the time of the attack, the inmates say, that guards essentially let violent gangs take over sections of the facility.
 Prison officials would even ask gang leaders' permission before moving inmates between cells, they allege.

 "Lawsuits going to trial are one of the few ways to get transparency in this industry," said Alex Friedmann, associate director of the Human Rights Defense Center, a prisoners' advocacy group.
 "This litigation is just a small way for the public to get a glimpse of the problems and deficiencies of private prisons."